pubnub/pubnub-angular/README.md

 });
 ```

-Second example shows how to use **Pubnub Angular SDK** for this purposes:
+Second example shows how to use **Pubnub AngularJS SDK** for this purposes:

 ```javascript
 Pubnub.init({